 - The track-pad of the right-hand controller allows you to navigate vertically.

-- Time of day may be manipulated by pressing the grip buttons on the left- and right-hand controllers.
+- The time of the day may be manipulated by pressing the grip buttons on the left- and right-hand controllers.

 - If you prefer to remain standing on a fixed location you may also navigate using the X-Box Controller.

 - Make sure that the latest Oculus runtime has been installed and you’ve followed all the required steps of the Oculus device setup.

 - Open the Oculus App and select Settings.
 In the General settings section please activate the Unknown Sources option (For more information please see the official Oculus support center).

 - When you turn on your Oculus you should now be able to see the Oculus Home Scene.

 - Now you can go ahead and enable Enscape’s VR mode via the Enable VR Headset button on the Enscape ribbon.

-- After enabling the Oculus Rift you might not see your Revit project, but a grey image.
+- After enabling the Oculus Rift you might not see your Revit or SketchUp project, but a grey image.
 When you look around you’ll notice a Health & Safety Warning.
 Please press ‘A’ if using an Xbox-Controller or focus on the button below the warning message to acknowledge it and to proceed to Enscape.

 Movement & Controls